whacked/cow/tools for remembering code projects.md

 Then I add project package dependencies to `buildInputs`, shared scripts to `nativeBuildInputs`, and shared shell initializations into `shellHook`.
 This works for most projects I create or import.

-If you do this, you'll proably be using less than 5% of nix's functionality.
+If you do this, you'll probably be using less than 5% of nix's functionality.
 But there aren't many tools where 5% functionality gives you something close to a superpower. [^high-leverage-tools] Just imagine how popular you'll be by trivially running 5 different postgreSQL servers!

 ```bash
 $ which postgres